kubernetes/website/docs/concepts/workloads/pods/pod-lifecycle.md

 `restartPolicy` applies to all Containers in the Pod. `restartPolicy` only refers to restarts of the Containers by the kubelet on the same node.
-Failed Containers that are restarted by the kubelet are restarted with an exponential back-off delay.
-The delay is in multiples of sync-frequency ( 0, 1x, 2x, 4x, 8x ...) capped at five minutes, and is reset after ten minutes of successful execution.
-As discussed in the
+Failed Containers that are restarted by the kubelet are restarted with an exponential back-off delay (10s, 20s, 40s ...) capped at five minutes, and is reset after ten minutes of successful execution.
+As discussed in the [Pods document](/docs/user-guide/pods/#durability-of-pods-or-lack-thereof), once bound to a node, a Pod will never be rebound to another node.

-[Pods document](/docs/user-guide/pods/#durability-of-pods-or-lack-thereof),
+## Pod lifetime

-once bound to a node, a Pod will never be rebound to another node.
-This means that some kind of controller is necessary for a Pod to survive node failure, even if just a single Pod at a time is desired.
+In general, Pods do not disappear until someone destroys them.
+This might be a human or a controller.
+The only exception to this rule is that Pods with a `phase` of Succeeded or Failed for more than some duration (determined by the master) will expire and be automatically destroyed.

 Three types of controllers are available: